 The Charity for Civil Servants is committed to delivering a high standard of service to anyone who engages with our work.
 We are keen to hear from anyone who believes we have fallen short of the high standards we set ourselves.

-You can provide your feedback in writing to the Director of Marketing & Audience Engagement at The Charity for Charity for Civil Servants, 5 Anne Boleyn’s Walk, Cheam, Sutton, Surrey SM3 8DY or via our Contact Us form.
+You can provide your feedback in writing or by email to the Director of Strategic Marketing and Income Generation at The Charity for Civil Servants, 5 Anne Boleyn’s Walk, Cheam, Sutton, Surrey SM3 8DY.

 Complaints must be received within three calendar months of event or incident.
 We will acknowledge and send an initial response to your feedback within 10 working days of receiving it.
 This will include a clear summary of the procedures we use to address complaints.